-NOTE: In most installations, we recommend installing all optional features.
+NOTE: In most installations, you are recommended to install all optional features.

 Optional packages are grouped by feature.
 You can expand features to see the specific packages installed for each.
 You must select a feature to install the packages for that feature.